marcfraga/Coursera-GettingData-Assignment/codebook.md

 ###The tidy dataset

+For this dataset, only 68 variables are present.
+The two first ones are `subject`, an ID number for each research subject, and `activity`, which is a textual description of the six activities mentioned earlier.

-Readings are related to the time and frequency domains, which are represented by the prefixes
+The dataset contains normalized data on the readings from the phone's accelerometer and gyroscope in the X, Y, and Z axis.
+All readings are related to the time and frequency domains, which are represented by the prefixes
 ```
 Time
 Freq
 ```

-The dataset contains normalized data on the readings from the phone's accelerometer and gyroscope in the X, Y, and Z axis.
-This is labeled as:
+The source of the reading -- accelerometer or gyroscope -- is labeled as:
 ```
 Accel
 Gyro
 ```

+Readings also comprise the instant angular acceleration,